openwdl/wdl/SPEC.md

 Int read_int(File)
 ```

-Reads a file that contains a single line containing only an integer and (optional) whitespace.
-If the line contains a valid integer, that value is returned as an `Int`.
-If the file is empty or does not contain a single integer, an error is raised.
+Reads the contents of a file as a `String` and [coerces](#string-to-primitive-coercion) it to an `Int`.
+If the file is empty or its contents cannot be coerced to an `Int`, an error is raised.

 **Parameters**